 Accept Jesus Christ as your personal Lord and Savior

 This statement is as meaningless as “ECO the 4A16 ASAP” to someone with no acculturation into (Evangelical especially) church sub-culture.
-Half of the words need to explained… as well as the broader context of the overall message.
+Half of the words need to explained… every word in fact that is longer than four letters… as well as the broader context of the overall message.

 Zero cultural understanding leads to No Communication

 Limited cultural understanding leads to Miscommunication